 Clonal hematopoiesis (CH) is an age-related condition predisposing to blood cancer and cardiovascular disease (CVD).
 Murine models demonstrate CH-mediated altered immune function and proinflammation.
 Low-grade inflammation has been implicated in the pathogenesis of osteoarthritis (OA), the main indication for total hip arthroplasty (THA).
-THAderived hip bones serve as a major source of 'healthy' hematopoietic cells in experimental hematology.
-We prospectively investigated frequency and clinical associations of CH in 200 patients without known hematologic disease undergoing THA.
-Prevalence of CH was 50%, including 77 patients with CH of indeterminate potential (CHIP, defined as somatic variants with allele frequencies [VAF] ≥2%), and 23 patients harboring CH with lower mutation burden (VAF 1-2%).
-Most commonly mutated genes were DNMT3A (29.5%), TET2 (15.0%) and ASXL1 (3.5%).
-CHIP significantly associated with lower hemoglobin, higher mean corpuscular volume, prior/present malignant disease, and CVD.
-Strikingly, we observed a previously unreported association of CHIP with autoimmune diseases (AID; multivariate adjusted odds ratio, 6.6; 95% confidence interval [1.7, 30]; p=0.0081).
+THA-derived hip bones serve as a major source of healthy hematopoietic cells in experimental hematology.
+We prospectively investigated frequency and clinical associations of CH in 200 patients without known hematologic disease who were undergoing THA.
+Prevalence of CH was 50%, including 77 patients with CH of indeterminate potential (CHIP, defined as somatic variant allele frequencies [VAFs] $\geq$ 2%), and 23 patients harboring CH with lower mutation burden (VAF, 1% to 2%).
+Most commonly mutated genes were DNMT3A (29.5%), TET2 (15.0%), and ASXL1 (3.5%).
+CHIP is significantly associated with lower hemoglobin, higher mean corpuscular volume, previous or present malignant disease, and CVD.
+Strikingly, we observed a previously unreported association of CHIP with autoimmune diseases (AIDs; multivariable adjusted odds ratio, 6.6; 95% confidence interval, 1.7-30; P = .0081).
 These findings underscore the association between CH and inflammatory diseases.
-Our results have considerable relevance for management of patients with OA and AID or mild anemia, and question use of hip bone-derived cells as 'healthy' experimental controls.
+Our results have considerable relevance for managing patients with OA and AIDs or mild anemia and question the use of hip bone-derived cells as healthy experimental controls.